Today's Articles

 Sat, 08.13.1892

 *On this date in 1892, the first issue of the Baltimore Afro-American newspaper went on sale.
-This Black-owned and operated newspaper has crusaded for racial equality and economic advancement for African- America for over a century.
+This Black-owned and operated newspaper has crusaded for racial equality and economic advancement for African Americans for over a century.

-At one time, as many as 13 editions were circulated across the country.
+At one time, as many as 13 editions were circulated nationwide.
 The Afro-American's status as a Black paper profoundly affected social change nationally.
-The editorial pages of The Afro-American were used to push for the hiring of Blacks by Baltimore's police and fire departments; to press for Black representation in the legislature; and to establish a state-supported university to educate Blacks.
+The editorial pages of The Afro-American were used to push for the hiring of Blacks by Baltimore's police and fire departments, to press for Black representation in the legislature, and to establish a state-supported university to educate Blacks.

 In the 1930s, The Afro-American launched a successful "The Clean Block" campaign, which still exists today.
 The campaign developed into an annual event to improve the appearance of and reduce crime in inner-city neighborhoods.
 The Afro-American also campaigned against the Southern Railroad's use of Jim Crow cars and fought to obtain equal pay for Maryland's Black schoolteachers.
 During World War II, The Afro-American stationed several reporters in Europe, the Aleutians, Africa, Japan, and other parts of the South Pacific.
 It provided its readers with first-hand coverage of the war.

 Following Carl Murphy’s death in 1967, his daughter Frances L. Murphy II served as chairman and publisher.
-In 1974, Carl's nephew, John Murphy III, was appointed chairman and eventually became the publisher.
-Fourth-generation members of the Murphy family, John J. Oliver, Jr., and Frances M. Draper continue to manage the paper in recent years.
+1974, Carl's nephew, John Murphy III, was appointed chairman and eventually became the publisher.
+Fourth-generation members of the Murphy family, John J. Oliver, Jr., and Frances M. Draper have continued to manage the paper in recent years.
 In the 21st century, the paper circulates in Baltimore and Washington, D.C.

 To Become a News Editor & Publisher